Marketing to Millennials, Gen Z: 6 Experience-based Strategies for CMOs

 For example, automobile company Subaru frequently wins accolades like “Most Trusted Brand,” and “Best Performance Brand.”
 Customer data plays a critical role in this—giving Subaru’s sales and marketing teams the information they need to more accurately understand the customer journey, including shoppers’ relative readiness to purchase a new model.

-To accomplish this goal, Subaru uses Arm Treasure Data’s enterprise Customer Data Platform to create behavior-based audience segments that allow for direct, personalized communications to different targets.
+To accomplish this goal, Subaru uses Treasure Data’s enterprise CDP platform to create behavior-based audience segments that allow for direct, personalized communications to different targets.
 “We started thinking about people, not devices,” says Atsushi Yasumuro, senior manager of digital marketing at Subaru.
 “Buyers who just started to consider and those who are almost decided are quite different in character, and using the same advertisement for both is not effective.”

 To personalize the customer experience, Subaru aggregated all of its first-party customer data and merged it with third-party data—then used that data to drive every customer interaction, personalizing experiences in new ways that kept customers coming back for more.
 Treasure Data helped in some key areas: customer segment identification, prediction of trends, and demand forecasting.